 But there are times when it can make sense to borrow:

-- If you cannot wait to save because you need something immediately.
+- If you need something immediately and cannot wait to save because you.
 For example, if your boiler breaks down and you need a new one straightaway.

 - If it will take a long time to save up for something you would like sooner rather than later, such as home improvements.